AliShahin/AliShahin.github.io/_pages/about.md

 This is Ali Shahin Shmasabadi's home on the web!
 I am currently a third-year PhD student of Centre for Intelligent Sensing (CIS) in the school of Electronic Enginnering and Computer Science (EECS) at Queen Mary University of London.
 Meanwhile, I am a visiting student of Imperial College London and a Enrichment student at Alan Turing Institue.
 I love to explore the intersection of Machine Learning, Privacy and Image Processing.

+My research has been published at top-tier conferences (in vision, privacy and images) such as IEEE CVPR, ACM CCS, ACM Mobisys, ICASSP, IEEE ICIP as well as top IEEE transactions.
+These publications addresse the privacy risks in Machine Learning as a Service, which can be categorized in three research themes: private centralized learning, private distributed learning and adversarial attacks.

 ## News
 - <b> [March 2020] </b> Paper accepted at IEEE Transactions on Information Forensics And Security [TIFS](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10206), called PrivEdge: From Local to Distributed Private Training and Prediction.
 Out soon! (impact factor 6.2)
 - <b> [March 2020] </b> Paper accepted at IEEE Transactions on Multimedia [TMM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046), called Exploiting Vulnerabilities of Deep Neural Networks for Privacy Protection.
 Out soon! (impact factor 5.5)